-Sooner or later, one of your precious team are going to bite the dust and be laid low by an illness for a day or so (hopefully).
+Sooner or later, one of your precious team members is going to be off work because of an illness for a day or so (hopefully).
 Yes, we do all we can to eat right, sleep well and enough, take our vitamins, wash our hands a lot while around sick people, but even then, it may happen that the flu will grab a staff member by the neck, chest, head or stomach.
-And while you feel sympathy for them, your next thought is what to do now that you are short staffed.
+And while you feel sympathy for them, your next thought is what to do now that you are short-staffed.

 If one of the staff feels very unwell or has a temperature, they should be sent home to get better and to prevent contagion with the other team members.
 The last thing you want is for multiple staff to be sick simultaneously.
 The quality of service in a practice goes down further with each person who is absent.
 And, given that the patients or clients are paying for perfect service, this can become a real challenge for the balance of the team.